Many Earths: A Novel

 1

+The protocol is the same as always.
+She files away what doesn’t fit—Aunt Millie’s absence, the occasional echo of her voice in an otherwise empty room, the abandoned poetry, the way her breath catches when she thinks of the lines she no longer finishes.
+Data points without patterns are noise.
 But this one clings.
-The reflection.
-The delay.
-After thirty-six hours with barely any sleep, her mind keeps slipping—back to the dream she didn’t mean to remember during the nap she didn’t mean to take.
-She refuses to call it a nightmare, though it was: her own body lying askew beneath a trimmed hedge, a knife protruding from her parka, the cup of coffee offered with comforting intent—only to reveal blood beneath the lid.
+After thirty-six hours on barely any sleep, her mind keeps slipping—back to the dream she didn’t mean to remember during the nap she didn’t mean to take.
+She refuses to call it a nightmare, though it was: her own body lying askew beneath a trimmed hedge, rain-slicked and still, a cup of coffee offered in comfort, the lid giving way, and beneath it, blood, dark against the paper.
+The image persists.
+She has to push it away herself this time.

-She shakes it off.
 Friday already.
 Eight weeks before tape-out, and the chip won’t finish itself.
-She refocuses, but the monitor now flashes Internal Error in angry red letters.
+She refocuses, but the monitor now flashes INTERNAL ERROR in hard red.
 Hours of work—gone.

 “You okay?”
 Evan asks, hovering at her cubicle door, rumpled in yesterday’s conference polo and still wearing his badge lanyard.